openebs/openebs/CONTRIBUTING.md

 ## Raising Issues

 When raising issues, please specify the following:
-- Setup details (like hyperconverged/dedicated), orchestration engine - Kubernetes, Docker Swarm etc.
+- Setup details needs to be filled as specified in the issue template clearly for the reviewer to check.
-- A Scenario where the issue occurred (with details on how to reproduce it)
+- A scenario where the issue occurred (with details on how to reproduce it).
-- If the issue is with storage, include maya version, maya osh-status, and maya omm-status.
 - Errors and log messages that are displayed by the software.
+- Any other details that might be useful.

 ## Submit Change to Improve Documentation